cronus/SimpleDB/lab2.md

 ### 2.1.
 Filter and Join

-Recall that SimpleDB DbIterator classes implement the operations of the relational algebra.
+Recall that SimpleDB OpIterator classes implement the operations of the relational algebra.
 You will now implement two operators that will enable you to perform queries that are slightly more interesting than a table scan.